tylerguy/TylerDev/src/content/portfolio/2024-07-04-project-grindstone.md

 *   C++, used for [a one off terminal emulator](https://github.com/tylerguy/G-) that concluded a story arc

-*   [n8n.io,](https://n8n.io/) for automation between different api's and services, in this case mainly used for db updates and email automation.
+*   [n8n.io,](https://n8n.io/) for automation between different API's and services, in this case mainly used for db updates and email automation.

 *   Discord.js, mainly used for users to fetch progress on tasks completed on the website as well as provide a way to sign into the website using discord.